-U2F is an authentication standard that lets users securely access their online accounts instantly with a security key and basically makes your site fully protected from phishing – no drivers or client software needed.
-You just register a physical device with the online service that supports the protocol.
+U2F is an authentication standard that lets users securely access their online accounts instantly with a security key and makes your site fully protected from phishing – no drivers or client software needed.
+You register a physical device with the online service that supports the protocol.
 See in this article tips on how to protect your WordPress sites from phishing using U2F authentication, making them fully protected.

-U2F Security Keys protect from various types of hacks and attacks: session hijacking, man-in-the-middle, malware attacks, and most notably phishing (a site or email that mimics a legitimate account with the purpose of tricking you into sharing your credentials).
+U2F Security Keys protect your sites’ WordPress from various hacks and attacks: session hijacking, man-in-the-middle, malware attacks, and, most notably, phishing (a site or email that mimics a legitimate account to trick you into sharing your credentials).

 Think you would never fall victim to a phishing attempt.
-Think you’re too smart for that?
-According to this report, ninety-seven percent of consumers were unable to correctly identify phishing emails.
+Think you’re too bright for that?
+According to this report, ninety-seven percent of consumers could not identify phishing emails correctly.
 Ninety-seven percent?

 U2F Security Keys Functionalities

-Once you set up your Security Key the only thing you need to do is to plug it into your computer (or tap the phone!) and press a button.
+Once you set up your Security Key, you only need to plug it into your computer (or tap the phone!) and press a button.

 Registration – Your Security Key generates a fresh asymmetric key pair and returns the public key.
 The server associates this public key with your physical key and user account.
 Authentication – When you go to log in, your Security Key will test for the USB stick and your physical presence.
-If verified, the private key is sent to unlock your account.
+After verification, the private key unlocks your account.

-I wasn’t ready to attack manual setup because this was an experiment and I am not super technical.
+I wasn’t ready to attack manual setup because this was an experiment, and I am not super technical.
 I searched for a free plugin option on WordPress.org.
 The search ended pretty fast.
-There’s currently not a lot of options or information for WordPress so I went with the most popular free option, Two-Factor.
+There are currently few options or information for WordPress, so I went with the most popular free option, Two-Factor.

-Now armed with my brand new key and the plugin I thought, “this shouldn’t be too hard”.
-So, how do you use U2F and physical security keys with WordPress?
+Armed with my brand new key and the plugin, I thought, “This shouldn’t be too hard.”
+So, how do you use U2F and physical protect keys with WordPress?

 - Scroll down.
 You will see some new features.
 Under account management, there should be Two-factor options available now.

-- Enable FIDO U2F and set as primary
+- Enable FIDO U2F and set it as primary.

-- Plug in your FIDO U2F security key and tap the circle button on it
+- Plug in your FIDO U2F security key and tap the circle button.

-- Once you have your key in hand the first step is to register with Google
+- Once you have your key, the first step is to register with Google.

 How Much Is That?

-This level of security is not free and providing security keys to everyone that needs access to your site could be costly – especially for large teams.
+This level of security is not free, and providing security keys to everyone that needs access to your site could be costly – especially for large teams.
 Keys vary in price from $20 to $50.
-Plus, it’s recommended you keep a backup key for each of your users just in case their key is lost, damaged or stolen.
-If you run a team of 10 that would require 20 keys.
+Plus, it would be best to keep a backup key for each user in case their key is lost, damaged, or stolen.
+If you run a team of 10, that would require 20 keys.
 Cha-ching.

-If cost is not prohibitive, the next challenge is that security keys are still not widely adopted.
-While usage has increased setting-up security keys for other systems can be a painful and lengthy process.
-The good news is that things are improving and setting up security keys on Google, Facebook or Twitter is fairly straightforward.
+If the cost is not prohibitive, the next challenge is that security keys are still not widely adopted.
+While usage has increased, setting-up security keys for other systems can be painful and lengthy.
+The good news is that things are improving, and setting up security keys on Google, Facebook, or Twitter is fairly straightforward.

 Another thing to consider for teams or development agencies is management.
 Keys create a more complicated employee and client onboarding process.
 It also means finding a point person for setup and recovery.
 Hello middle managers.

 Probably the most obvious hurdle, you can’t access your site without the security key.
 This is good for your site’s security but could be bad for convenience.
-Let’s say you just arrived at work and realized you left your key at home.
-You can’t call somebody to dictate a one-time password – because, there is no spoon password!
-This could mean a few more hours of driving, which would negate all the extra seconds you have “stolen away” by using U2F over OTP in a single day.
+You just arrived at work and realized you left your key at home.
+You can’t call somebody to dictate a one-time password – because there is no spoon password!
+This could mean a few more hours of driving, negating all the extra seconds you have “stolen away” by using U2F over OTP in a single day.

-Lastly, Handing out security keys to your WordPress clients could, obviously, be a potential problem.
+Lastly, Handing out security keys to your WordPress clients could be a problem.
 So, why not just roll with One-Time Passcodes (OTP) or 2FA on my phone?
 These are valid options, but there are some disadvantages.

-One-Time Passcodes (OTP) are short numeric codes that are one-time use and are sent via text messages or generated on a separate physical device.
-While they are more secure than ordinary passwords, OTP’s aren’t perfect:
+One-Time Passcodes (OTP) are short numeric codes for one-time use and are sent via text messages or generated on a separate physical device.
+While they are more secure than ordinary passwords, OTPs aren’t perfect:

 - They are vulnerable to phishing and man-in-the-middle attacks